Run the Alps logo

 Day 7 - Chamonix

-Climb to the Col de Balme pass on the border with France, descend to Le Tour, and finish with a run through the Chamonix valley.
+Climb to the Col de Balme on the border with France, descend to Le Tour, and finish with a run through the Chamonix valley.

 Accommodations: 2* hotel (Chaumiere Lodge, Hotel Le Chamonix or similar)